shangyuj/150/index.md

 - These two examples take somewhat different approaches toward shaping a dominent impression of the profile subject.
 Read and compare.
 While reading, focus on these aspects:
   - word choice
   - tone of language
-  - narrating perspective (telling vs. showing)
+  - narrating perspective (telling vs. showing*)
   - the visual
+(* telling vs. showing: telling — saying explicitly what the writer thinks about the subject; showing — creating a dominant impression through description and narration)
 ## 2/13
 ### Freewrite: Who would you like to interview?
 Click [this link](https://docs.google.com/document/d/1gBOVXZMYk-SG7I_g4FpHlq3WNzyaJioVcHBLBUJeZTk/copy) to make a copy of the prompts.